 Results from a standard DNA paternity test are typically available within 3–5 business days after the laboratory receives all samples.

-Signed consent of all parties involved.
-All parties must provide valid means of identification.
 Provision of additional documents as required (e.g. court assignment of custody)

 To take a DNA test, you will need a government-issued ID, such as a birth certificate, driver's license, passport, refugee permit, or clinic card.